Logo_Color

 Key context

-ServiceNow SPM is designed for enterprise Agile and DevOps portfolio management, not UK government MoP and IPA governance.
+ServiceNow SPM is designed for enterprise Agile and DevOps portfolio management, not UK government best practice frameworks and governance requirements.
 Implementations typically take 6–18 months and require a major SI partner.

 In short

 ServiceNow SPM is a serious enterprise platform built for Agile and DevOps portfolio management at scale.
 Verto is a purpose-built UK public sector P3M platform.
-They answer different questions and for UK public sector PMOs governed by MoP, IPA and Green Book frameworks, SPM requires significant effort to reach what Verto delivers by default.
+They answer different questions and for UK public sector PMOs governed by best practice frameworks and alignment to mandatory compliance requirements such as MoP, HMT Green / Teal Book guidance and the Government Programme and Project Data Standard.
+SPM requires significant effort to reach what Verto delivers by default.

 The basics